 Currently, travelers from over 60 nationalities can arrive with Visa on Arrival for a modest fee at the airport.

-Those who are fully vaccinated (2 shots or 1 of J&J) can enter with no restrictions.
+As of April 2023, those who are fully vaccinated (2 shots or 1 of J&J) can enter with no restrictions.
 Anyone who is not fully vaccinated needs a medical exemption letter from a doctor.
+(In our experience, Bali is not checking for proof of vaccination, but some airlines are).
+This could change by April 2024.

 Currency exchange services are very easy to find in Bali.
 In addition, ATMs are widespread, and most credit and debit cards work in Bali.
 Check with your bank because many cards offer currency exchange withdrawals without a fee.